squaresLab/BugZoo/docs/cli.rst

 If the artefact has already been installed to the machine, this command will simply do nothing and exit with code :code:`0`.
-To force the installation of the latest version of the artefact, either supply the :code:`--upgrade` flag or use the :code:`upgrade-artefact` command.
+To force the installation of the latest version of the artefact, either supply the :code:`--upgrade` flag or use the :code:`artefact upgrade` command.

 By default, this command produces detailed information when downloading or